-This section will be updated when preferds are chosen by the Council.
+This section will be updated before the bb deadline.

 As directed by the National Environmental Policy Act (NEPA), federal agencies are mandated to assess not only the indirect and direct impacts, but the cumulative impacts of proposed actions as well.
 NEPA defines a cumulative impact as "the impact on the environment which results from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (federal or non-federal) or person undertakes such other actions.
 Cumulative impacts can result from individually minor but collectively significant actions taking place over a period of time" (40 C.F.R.
 1508.7).
 Cumulative effects can either be additive or synergistic.
 A synergistic effect is when the combined effects are greater than the sum of the individual effects.